 When can I see the northern lights in Iceland?

 To experience the northern lights in Iceland you might want to visit in the winter.
 The high season for aurora spotting in Iceland runs from around mid September through March.
-Make sure to look for local recommendations and reviews when choosing the right service provider.
 Conditions can vary from day to day so stay alert and check the forecast regularly.

 Where can I see the northern lights?

 To see the northern lights in Iceland, a trip out of town is recommended as light pollution can prevent you from spotting the aurora displays.
 There are good “dark” spots within the city though and a few of them are listed in this “Best of Reykjavík” article.
 Don´t be shy to ask the locals for advice also.
 Some may have a secret spot they would share with you.